White power skinhead: Russia

-The movement remained unnoticed in the general public until the early 2000s, when acts of violence began to multiply.
+The movement remained unnoticed by the general public until the early 2000s, when acts of violence began to multiply.
 Skinheads attacked a Vietnamese hostel in October 2000, an Armenian school in March 2001, led a pogrom at the Yasenevo Market on Hitler's birthday in April 2001, then a second pogrom in the Moscow underground transit system in November 2001, which resulted in 4 deaths.
 Despite some common grounds with Vladimir Putin's nationalist agenda, skinheads remain opposed to vestiges of authority in the country.
 The skinhead subculture presents itself, in the words of scholar Peter Worger, as an "ultra-nationalist alternative to Putin’s state-sanctioned patriotism."
 The neo-Nazi Russian National Unity group, in contrast, as known to have enrolled young members from skinhead gangs.
 The Federal Law on Counteracting Extremist Activity, adopted in 2002 after the skinhead pogroms, was rarely enforced by the police and skinheads are rather prosecuted for murders associated with hooliganism and everyday-life conflicts than for hate speech and racist violence.

 Some of the skinhead groups are autonomous, while others are linked to the US-based organizations Blood & Honour and Hammerskin Nation.
 Contrary to most other countries, the Russian skinhead subculture has attracted members from all income levels, and they have tended to come from the educated middle class in the urban centres.
 In 2004, there were about 50,000 self-identified skinheads in the country, with groups active in approximately 85 cities.
-Up to 2,000 rioters linked to the Russian skinhead movement have participated in an anti-Chechen pogrom in 2006.
+Up to 2,000 rioters linked to the Russian skinhead movement participated in an anti-Chechen pogrom in 2006.